ROCm/rocprofiler/Readme.txt

 ROC Profiler library.
-Profiling with metrics and traces based on perfcounters (PMC) and traces (SQTT, PMC).
+Profiling with metrics and traces based on perfcounters (PMC) and traces (SPM).
 Implementation is based on AqlProfile HSA extension.
 Library supports GFX8/GFX9.